Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Credentials for applications and web services

-Login to Windows without a password
+Logging into Windows without a password

 Better than browser storage

 Important!
-We took only free applications.
+We only took free applications.

 1. KeePassDroid - 4.6